josipgolubic/backoffice/readme.md

 ## Additional Resources ##
 Documentation for the Laravel framework can be found on the [Laravel website](http://laravel.com/docs).
-Check out OpenShift's [Developer Portal](https://developers.openshift.com/en/php-overview.html) for help running PHP on OpenShift.
+Check out OpenShift's [Developer Portal](https://developers.openshift.com/en/php-overview.html) for help running PHP on OpenShift.# backoffice